-Students who are administratively removed (dropped) from their program for too many failed classes (in any program) or failing to meet SAP must wait at least 181 calendar days before they re-enroll in the program from their last day of attendance.
+Students who are administratively removed (dropped) from their program for too many failed classes (in any program) or did not meet SAP must wait at least 181 calendar days from their last day of attendance before they may re-enroll.
 Re-enrollment is not automatic.
 See Returning Student Process under the Admissions section of this Catalog.